Oregon governor takes sweeping action to cut global warming

-“I think all this is going to do is initiate a whole bunch of lawsuits,” he said Monday.
+“I think all this is going to do is initiate a whole bunch of lawsuits,” he said.
 Brown’s legal team said it is confident they would prevail in any litigation.

+The head of the Natural Resources Defense Council, an international nonprofit environmental organization that claims more than 3 million members and online activists, said Brown showed courage.

+“Oregon’s executive order is the right thing to do and reflects the urgency of the climate crisis,” said Gina McCarthy, president and CEO of the group.
+“We need courage over cowardice and Oregon is showing that leadership today.
+It’s time for people to take priority over polluters and their friends in power.”

-The order beefs up Oregon’s clean fuels program.
-It is currently on schedule to achieve a 10% reduction in the carbon intensity of fuels — primarily gasoline and diesel — by 2025, said Kristen Sheeran, director of Brown’s carbon policy office.
+The order beefs up Oregon’s clean fuels program, which is currently on schedule to achieve a 10% reduction in the carbon intensity of fuels — primarily gasoline and diesel — by 2025, said Kristen Sheeran, director of Brown’s carbon policy office.
 The governor’s executive order doubles the target to a 20% reduction by 2030, and 25% by 2035, Sheeran said.

 Brown’s executive order is a step past what a few other Democratic governors have done.